 These measures are based on the latest scientific evidence about the steps necessary to prevent the risk of serious or irreversible harm to these 32 threatened species and communities over the short term, and will be complemented by the next stage of the risk assessment process which involves assessing whether or not any permanent protections are necessary over the longer term.

 This work builds upon existing protections for our forest-dependent threatened species and communities.
 It supports the Victorian forest management system to deliver on key objectives of the RFAs: the conservation and recovery of threatened species and communities and the ecologically sustainable management of Victoria’s forests.
-The risk assessment broadly identifies the major sources of risk and provides pathways for the development of specific, targeted measures, if required, by April 2021.

 - John Woinarski – Professor, Research Institute for the Environment and Livelihoods (Charles Darwin University)